orbingol/NURBS-Python/docs/module_container.rst

 This module works with ``BSpline`` and ``NURBS`` modules and it contains the following classes:

 * :py:class:`.AbstractContainer` abstract base class for all containers
-* :py:class:`.CurveContainer` curve container class
+* :py:class:`.CurveContainer` for storing multiple curves
-* :py:class:`.SurfaceContainer` surface container class
+* :py:class:`.SurfaceContainer` for storing multiple surfaces
+* :py:class:`.VolumeContainer` for storing multiple volumes

 Abstract Container
 ==================